 There should be no significant, additional financial, economic, and social impacts of these amendments to the regulation on drivers or health care providers as they must comply with the current standards.
-The benefits consist principally of altering the brain disease, cognitive impairment and mental or emotional disorder standards, per the recommendation of the Department's Medical Advisory Board, to better reflect current medical standards and terminology.
+The benefits consist principally of altering the loss of consciousness and field of vision standards, per the recommendation of the Department's Medical Advisory Board, to better reflect current medical standards and terminology.
 To the extent that an additional amount of drivers are prohibited from operating a motor vehicle, there may be additional financial, economic and social impacts to those individuals; however, any impact or inconvenience is outweighed by the stated goal and social impact of this regulatory package-the overall safety of the motoring public.

-While additional, prospective or current licensees may not be able to meet the altered medical standards, the Department has provided waiver provisions under certain circumstances in these amended regulations to allow the affected potential or current licensees to demonstrate their ability to drive despite their failure to meet the brain disease, cognitive impairment and mental or emotional requirements.
+While additional, prospective or current licensees may not be able to meet the altered medical standards, the Department has provided waiver provisions under certain circumstances in these amended regulations to allow the affected potential or current licensees to demonstrate their ability to drive despite their failure to meet the loss of consciousness and field of vision requirements.
 These waiver provisions thus strike a balance between the public need to assure that only drivers that meet these standards are licensed to drive in the Commonwealth against an individual licensee's or potential licensee's desire for a license.